Every time I meet someone who’s a small business owner, I want to learn about their business and what they’re doing in their online marketing.

 The metrics to pay attention to

-My advice, don’t get distracted by vanity metrics: likes, followers, shares.
+My advice is don’t get distracted by vanity metrics: likes, followers, shares.
 Those are all leading indicators.

 - Are they visiting your website?